-Long-range forecasts several months ahead, such as those published in QST and other journals, provide only the most general form of prediction.
-A series of 30 charts, similar to Fig 21.23, forecast average propagation for a one-month period over specific paths each month on the ARRL Web site.
-The charts assume a single average solar flux value for the entire period.
-Early editions of The ARRL Operating Manual included a similar series of such charts for three representative sunspot values and a variety of paths.
+Long-range forecasts several months ahead, such as those formerly published in QST and other journals, provide only the most general form of prediction.
+A series of 48 charts on the members-only ARRLWeb site (www.arrl.org/qst/propcharts/), similar to Fig 20.23, forecast average propagation for a one-month period over specific paths.
+The charts assume a single average solar flux value for the entire month and they assume that the geomagnetic field is undisturbed.